Skip to Main Content

 The rationale for creating gender neutral restrooms within Western Libraries is as follows:

-1. “Many transgender and other gender non-conforming individuals experience harassment, assault and police intervention when attempting to access gender-specific restrooms.
-Although such experiences may not occur at Western, they can inform transgender and gender non-conforming people’s feelings of safety and acceptance when using restrooms on campus.
-Gender-neutral restrooms are an attempt to provide safe and reasonably available places for transgender and other gender non-conforming students, faculty and staff to use restrooms at school or work without fear of embarrassment, harassment or violence.”
-(From the Equal Opportunity Office's June 2012 FAMIS Request).
+1. Many transgender and other gender non-conforming individuals experience harassment, assault and police intervention when attempting to access gender-specific restrooms.
+Gender-neutral restrooms are an attempt to provide safe and reasonably available places for transgender and other gender non-conforming people to use restrooms at school or work without fear of embarrassment, harassment, or violence.
+(Adapted from the Equal Opportunity Office's June 2012 FAMIS Request).

 Gender Neutral Restrooms: Discussion